Toberumono/cs331-irc/readme.txt

 Commands Implemented for both the Client and Server:

+PASS, NICK, USER, JOIN, PART, PRIVMSG, NOTICE, PING, PONG, QUIT Note on USER: The username parameter is required, but the 3 parameters after that are optional.
+However, if one wishes to include any of those three, they must include all of them.
-PASS, NICK, USER, JOIN, PART, PRIVMSG, NOTICE, PING, PONG, QUIT We also support displaying any errors or replies sent from the server to the client.
+We also support displaying any errors or replies sent from the server to the client.